4x4eb/micro-vhf-uhf-repeater/README.md

 once you use battery, dc-dc converter get's in to duply 5V to the arduino and to DTMF module, but I have noticed that some arduinos can work 3.4V too if your arduino can handle 3.4V - don't solder the dc-dc module and short it with wire.

+components:
+1) cap component are 1206 SMT = 10uF
+2) resistors component are 1206 SMT = 100-150 ohm.
+3) pot are 10K
+4) schottky diode - RB751V40T1G or like(any diode with low Vf)
+5) dc-dc module -  S7V7F5